ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 The above code looks quite scary but let me summarize it.
 The `@log` decorator now handles three different scenarios -

-- No logger is passed: This is same scenario what we have been doing up until before this.
+- **No logger is passed**: This is same scenario what we have been doing up until before this.
 The decorator is simply used as `@log` statement on top of the function.
 In this case the decorator gets a logger by calling `get_default_logger` method and uses it for rest of the method.

-- `MyLogger` is passed: Our `@log` decorator can now accept instance of `MyLogger` as an argument.
+- **`MyLogger` is passed**: Our `@log` decorator can now accept instance of `MyLogger` as an argument.
 It can then call `MyLogger.get_logger` method to create a nested logger and use it rest of the way.

 ```python
 @log(my_logger=MyLogger())